pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

     assert bool(request) is False
 ```

 As you can see I added the `assert request.filters is None` check to the original two tests, then I added 6 tests for the filters syntax.
-Remember that if you are following TDD you should add these tests one at a time and change the code accordingly, here I am only showing you the final result of the process.
+Remember that if you are following TDD you should add these tests one at a time and change the code accordingly; here I am only showing you the final result of the process.

-In particular, note that I used the `pytest.mark.parametrize` decorator to run the same test on multiple value, the accepted filters in `test_build_room_list_request_object_accepted_filters` and the filters that we don't consider valid in `test_build_room_list_request_object_rejected_filters`.
+In particular, note that I used the `pytest.mark.parametrize` decorator to run the same test on multiple values, the accepted filters in `test_build_room_list_request_object_accepted_filters` and the filters that we don't consider valid in `test_build_room_list_request_object_rejected_filters`.

 The core idea here is that requests are customised for use cases, so they can contain the logic that validates the arguments used to instantiate them.
 The request is valid or invalid before it reaches the use case, so it is not the responsibility of this latter to check that the input values have proper values or a proper format.